Aria Johnson

-Aria Johnson (born September 21, 1979) is an American recording artist, songwriter, actress and artist development expert.
+Aria Johnson is an American recording artist, songwriter, actress and artist development expert.
 In 2007 she starred on NBC’s Star Tomorrow for 13 episodes.

 She sang her original music and won 13 out of 14 episodes, almost winning the competition.
 Aria has starred as the music expert in five seasons (62 Episodes) of Beverly Hills Pawn, a Reelz Channel television show.
 Aria currently owns The Golden Voice a company that develops celebrity recording artists.

 Biography

 According to her official biography, Aria was born and raised in Newark, California, and later moved to Los Angeles to further her career in music.

 Her early influences toward music came from her mother Merrilee Johnson and her father, Mike Johnson, a former bass guitarist for the band Bogus Thunder and current bass guitarist for Bad Boy Bruce & the Blues Mob (2007 to current); (Bad Boy Bruce band members include: Bruce Collett, Allan Andersen, Mike Johnson and Matthew Albarico).

 As a child through her early teen years, Aria Won Overall Grand Champion of the California State Talent Competition for vocals every year from 1996 through 2001.
 In addition, as an early teen, Aria was in a girl group called Reality, and as a late teen she fronted a band Lucky Six that toured California and Las Vegas also performing in San Francisco, San Jose and Los Gatos, and when asked to tour Europe, Hong Kong and China, Aria instead decided to focus on solo efforts and moved to Los Angeles.